Zero-Tang/EDK-II-Library/README.md

 python make_script.py build MdePkg MdePkg Checked
 ```
 Future implementation may deprecate the batch script to build EDK2.

+## Build BaseTools
+The Python script does not work with BaseTools compilation.
+Please run the batch script for building BaseTools. \
+Please note that the source codes for BaseTools are somehow broken that a few codes can't be built into 64-bit programs.
+This repository currently compile BaseTools into 32-bit Windows program only.

 ## Packages Included in Compilation
 Currently, certain parts of `MdePkg` are included in compilation.
 Parts included in compilation depends on the need of project NoirVisor: https://github.com/Zero-Tang/NoirVisor